SticsRPacks/SticsOnR/README.md

 a `linux` operating system, the java version must be consistent with the JavaStics version

-- for JavaStics 1.41, java version must be at most a Java 8 version
+- for JavaStics 1.41, the java version must be at most a Java 8 version
+- for JavaStics 1.5.0/1.5.1 versions, the java version must be at least a Java 11 version
-- from the JavaStics 1.5.0 version, java version must be a Java 11 version, and only STICS version 10.0.0 can be used
+- for JavaStics 1.5.2 version, the java version must be at least a Java 17 version

-So, for adapting the java version to the JavaStics version some manipulations must be done either by switching between versions through system commands [see here](https://sticsrpacks.github.io/SticsOnR/articles/Changing_java_version_linux.html), using a specific java executable path ([see running JavaStics](#runjavasticscmd)).
+So, for adapting the java version to the JavaStics version some manipulations must be done either by switching between versions through system commands [see here](https://sticsrpacks.github.io/SticsOnR/articles/Changing_java_version_linux.html), using a specific java executable path ([see running JavaStics](#javastics-command-line-interface)).

 #### System libraries